tylertian123/netbeansfier/README.md

 # Example post-command to move the doc folder and other files into the correct location
 # Post-commands are executed in the destination directory (project root)
 --postcommand mv src/doc src/input1.txt src/input2.txt .
+# Generate a zip
 --zip
 ```

+With such a setup, you can simply run `netbeansify` without giving it any arguments, since it will read them from the `netbeansifierfile`.